SKI TECH FAQ

 All of the best performing sporting products are made of carbon fiber – shouldn’t your poles be, too?
 Experience for yourself why Goode poles ski great!

-Our Materialatented pole design features thin “pencil” shafts for better balance and feel.
+Our material patented pole design features thin “pencil” shafts for better balance and feel.
 Most of our shafts are the same diameter at the top and bottom.
 Pure carbon composite poles are about 30% lighter and up to six times stronger than aluminum alloy poles, don’t bend, are more durable, and have excellent feel and balance.